estatistics/tiktok_username_extractor_from_downloaded_videos/README.md

 ### other vars
-- `new_startY, new_endY, new_startX, new_endX` are the dimensions in pixel of the box drawn over the recognized text area eg. `100 150 200 250` will create a boxby joining these pixel dots
+- `new_startY, new_endY, new_startX, new_endX` are the dimensions in pixel of the box drawn over the recognized text area eg. `100 150 200 250` will create a box by joining these pixel dots.
   - These vars has some extra weights in order to produce better results.
-You may change them as you wish
+You may change them as you wish.
-- The original code produced multiple confidence levels (multiple dimensions of boxes) over the detected text
+- The original code produced multiple confidence levels (multiple dimensions of boxes) over the detected text.
-  - only the highest (best) confidence level is used here.
+  - Only the highest (best) confidence level is used here.
 A cut off score of `0.999` exists as preliminary check.
-- You may change the detected picture format from `".jpg"` to something else that cv2 supports
+- You may change the detected picture format from `".jpg"` to something else that cv2 supports.
 - If Text was not detected, it may print `print("NO TEXT WAS FOUND ON IMAGE")`.
   - Then the name of `"sample"` folder will be given in order to move all unrecognized tiktok videos under it.
   - The same will happen if the recognized text is shorter than 3 characters.
 It will be replaced with `'sample'` text.